EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/cart-section.md

 ## Cart note, cart item property, cart attribute fields

-Add the [`data-ajax-cart-property-input`](/v2/docs/data-ajax-cart-property-input/) to a cart note field, a cart item property field or a cart attribute field.
+Add the [`data-ajax-cart-property-input`](/v2/docs/data-ajax-cart-property-input/) to a cart note field, a cart item property field or a cart attribute field to ajaxify them.

 When a user changes the field value, Liquid Ajax Cart will send a Shopify Cart API request to update the value and re-render the [`data-ajax-cart-section`](/v2/docs/data-ajax-cart-section/) containers.

-The `data-ajax-cart-property-input` supports textual inputs, checkboxes, radio buttons, `select` and `textarea` tags.
+The `data-ajax-cart-property-input` attribute supports textual inputs, checkboxes, radio buttons, `select` and `textarea` tags.

 Check out examples for all the features on the [`data-ajax-cart-property-input`](/v2/docs/data-ajax-cart-property-input/) page.

-### Cart note example
+### Ajaxified cart note example

 {%- capture highlight_code -%}
 {% raw %}